d4n3sh/thedaneshproject/content/posts/2007-03-03-shutdown-day-24-march-2007.md

   - 1162929541

 ---
 Can you go a day without your computers?
-That's the question the guys at &#8220;_Shutdown Day_&#8221; are asking.
-If you think you're up for the challenge then head on over to &#8220;_Shutdown Day_&#8221; to participate in the experiment.
+That's the question the guys at "_Shutdown Day_" are asking.
+If you think you're up for the challenge then head on over to "_Shutdown Day_" to participate in the experiment.

 Just imagine, the whole world goes a day without computers.
 What happens?
 Does civilization start over?
 Could it be the modern day Armageddon?